 - Proof of Residence, such as a utility bill or lease agreement

-You can use a co-signer to strengthen your application, which could potentially help you qualify for better rates.
-If the co-applicant has a strong credit score, a high monthly gross income, and a credit history with low to zero blemishes on it, getting him or her to cosign for you could potentially get you a much better rate than if you were to go into it alone.
+You can use a cosigner to strengthen your application, which could potentially help you qualify for better rates.
+Look for a co-applicant who has a strong credit score, a high monthly gross income, and strong credit history.
+Having a cosigner may help you secure a more favorable interest rate than if you were to apply for a loan on your own.

 Through AutoPay, you can get pre-qualified with only a soft credit check.
-This is ideal if you’re rate shopping, and don’t want your curiosity to hurt your credit score.
-Of course, once you decide to go through with the lending process a hard credit will be performed to verify the information you entered during the pre-qualification process was correct.
+This is ideal if you are rate shopping and don’t want your curiosity to hurt your credit score.
+But, of course, once you decide to go through with the lending process, the lender will perform a hard credit to verify the information you entered during the pre-qualification process was correct.

-If you’ve improved your credit score since the last time you took out an auto loan, AutoPay can help you get a better rate and save money on your monthly payments.
-For a new purchase loan (for either use or new vehicles) their finance range is one of the largest in the industry — a low of $2,500 and a maximum of $100,000 is pretty rare.
+If you’ve improved your credit scores since you took out an auto loan, AutoPay can help you get a better rate and save money on your monthly payments.
+In addition, for a new purchase loan (for either use or new vehicles), their finance range is one of the largest in the industry — a low of $2,500 and a maximum of $100,000 is pretty rare.

-With AutoPay you can buy an inexpensive car to help you get back to work, or you can buy the car of your dreams.
-If you have the credentials, AutoPay is one of the most solid auto loan brokers in the industry today.
+With AutoPay, you can buy an inexpensive car to help you get back to work, or you can buy the car of your dreams.
+With an exceptional customer service team, AutoPay is one of the most solid auto loan brokers in the industry today.